Stratop0w/user_backend_sql_raw/README.md

   * This means, that your db can have different hash formats simultaneously.
 Whenever a user's password is changed, it will be updated to the configured hash algorithm.
 This eases migration to more modern algorithms.

+### 4. Optional features

+##### `strip_login_realm`

+If your Nextcloud instance uses many domains/realms for your users and you implemented a feature of allowing users of one domain/realm to log with or without the @domain part, then you can use this configuration parameter to set the default realm to use.

+If set, the string will be removed from the username used as login user, but only if it is at the end of the string.

+You can set it with or without the '@' sign, it will be automaticaly added if needed.

 ## Security